sdclibbery/Esp32DmxSpiController/README.md

 # Esp32DmxSpiController
-ESP32 based DMX controller for SPI LED strips
+ESP32 based DMX controller for SPI LED strips.
+Tries to strike a balance between a sane number of channels (so not mapping each pixel to its own channels), and also allowing a good amount of programmability.

 ## TODO
 ### SOFTWARE
-* !Zero velocity when change mode
+* Switch to RGBW
+* Set DMX base channel from DIP switches
-* LineBlur
+* 3 strips
 * ?
+2 'global' values to apply to all 3 strips (to make up to 32 channels); Global dimmer and...??
+Global strobe??
+* ?
 Vu meter mode with slowly falling peak indicator
 * ?
 Control usage for background modes..??
-* Set DMX base channel from DIP switches
-* Support for 3 strips and RGBW
 ### HARDWARE
 * Project case
 * DMX passhrough connectors